بســم اللّـه الرّحمـن الرّحيــم

 Secretary-General, thank you for identifying Maldives as one of the 30 priority countries in the roll out of the “Early Warnings for All” initiative.
 We have not wavered in making use of this opportunity.

 Since taking office, I have put forward a resilience agenda.
 We are the first country to develop, adopt and publish a national strategic roadmap on the initiative.
+This reflects our commitment to the Sendai Framework for Disaster Risk Reduction.

 We thank you and the UN system for your support in this endeavour.